ErliCai/Notes_Obsidian/Computer Science/C++/Reference.md

 ### Reference Definition

 - Each identifier that is a reference must be preceded by the `&` symbol
-- type of a reference and the object to which the reference refers must match exactly (with two exception)
+- type of a reference and the object to which the reference refers must match exactly (with two exception [[Const#Initialization of References to `const`|reference to const]])
 - a reference may be bound only to an object, not to a literal or to the result of a more general expression

 Examples: